-Below, we’ll take a look at the procedures required to appeal your audit and a few reasons why you might wish to do so.
+Below, we’ll take a look at the procedures required to appeal your audit,a few reasons why you might wish to do so, and the benefits of retaining a Boca Raton tax audit defense professional.

 Reasons to Appeal an IRS Audit

-Receiving unfavorable results from an audit is often reason enough to seek review by the Office of Appeals, but appeals are available for taxpayers making a variety of accusations against the IRS, including:
+Receiving unfavorable results from an audit is often reason enough to seek review by the Office of Appeals, but appeals are available for taxpayers making a variety of arguments against the IRS, including:

 - You believe the IRS made an incorrect decision based on a misinterpretation of the law